-The main attraction is the Oceanarium of Lisboa.
-‘Oceans – a heritage for the future’ was the theme celebrating Vasco da Gama’s sea voyage to India.
-Portugal and the Portuguese have long been associated with the oceans and discovering far away lands.
-The Oceanarium is Europe’s largest, designed by the American architect Peter Chermayeff.
-A central tank representing the open ocean holds 4,600 sq.m. of water with fifteen thousand specimen of 200 different species.
-It features four separate aquariums representing the Indian, Antartic, Pacific and Atlantic oceans.
-In the main tank of the open ocean you can see eagle rays and mantas, hammerhead sharks and mullets.
-The smaller tanks hold species such as conger and ray eels, sea dragons, octopus and living corals while outside the tanks a natural habitat has been created to hold penguins and sea otters.
+The oceanarium’s central tank holds 5 million litres of salt water with 8,000 sea creatures of 500 different species.
+It features four separate tanks representing the Indian, Antartic, Pacific and Atlantic oceans.
+In the main tank you can see eagle rays and mantas, hammerhead sharks and mullets.
+The smaller tanks hold species such as conger and ray eels, sea dragons, octopus and living corals while outside the tanks natural habitats have been created to hold penguins and sea otters.

-Reaching the Parque das Nações is relatively easy.
-Buses go from the main areas in the city.
-The underground station, on the red line, is the Oriente.
+Reaching the Parque das Nações can be done by the Underground Metro – the station, on the red line, is the Oriente.
 Take the metro from Caís do Sodré – Green Line – and change at Alameda on the Red Line and it is the last stop.